telabotanica/ep-plugin/scripts-migration/users-news-events-rubrics/Migration/README.md

 For a given context, the app can be launched by issuing the following command:

-python tb_migrate_app <context-name>
+python tb_migrate_site <context-name>

 A context is an atomic set of related data.
-Contexts are data-wise independent one from another.
+Contexts are data-wise independent one from another, except "covers" who depends on "news-events" (covers will not be imported without imported news).
 There are currently four of them, namely:

 * "users"
 * "news-events"